 Previous research with criminal justice institutions has provided evidence that women who exhibit supposed masculine characteristics are depicted as unfeminine and at risk of greater formal control from criminal justice agencies (i.e. arrest and prosecution) (Horn and Wincup, 1995; Sharpe, 2009).
-There is insufficient evidence from the interviews to suggest that young women as violent were treated any harsher or leniently by police officers on the basis of their (the young women’s) gender alone.
-However, the evidence does demonstrate that gendered norms The police officers’ deemed young women as more difficult to deal with, irrational, and unmanageable, reinforcing negative gender stereotypes.
+There is insufficient evidence from the interviews to suggest that young women considered as violent were treated any harsher or leniently by police officers on the basis of their (the young women’s) gender alone.
+However, the evidence does demonstrate that gendered norms influence police officers’ perceptions of young women who use violence.
+The police officers’ deemed young women as more difficult to deal with, irrational, and unmanageable, reinforcing negative gender stereotypes.
 This is consistent with previous research on criminal justice responses to young women who offend which has found that young women’s non-conformity to traditional sex roles has resulted in criminal justice practitioners perceiving them to be more problematic than young men (see Alder, 1998; Gardener et al., 2004; Kersten, 1990).

+In Scotland, there is gender diversity training for all police officers to ensure female police officers and police staff are not discriminated against, however it is unclear what training is provided to officers when handling cases involving female offenders, and victims.
+The very small numbers of young women who offend (and even smaller number who commit violent offences) makes it difficult to develop effective policies and practices, and policies that are developed cannot be practiced efficiently when offending is so rare (Burman and Batchelor, 2009).
+It is therefore unsurprising that police officers would perceive young women to be more difficult to deal with given the lack of training and experience handling such incidents.
+The absence of any specific training or regular first hand experience could go some way to explaining why the police officers had such negative tabloid perceptions of young women.
+Any lack in confidence in handling violent scenarios with young women could have been concealed during the interviews by condemning the young women and deeming them as uncontrollable.
+This warrants further research to examine what training in equality is provided and whether police officers are being given the tools to effectively respond to violent incidents involving women.